mattmassicotte/ConcurrencyRecipes/Recipes/Protocols.md

 ## Non-isolated NSObjectProtocol-inheriting Protocol

-This is similar to the above problem, but with the significant constraint that the type conforming to the protocol must inherit from NSObject.
+This is similar to the above problem, but with the significant constraint that the type conforming to the protocol must inherit from `NSObject`.
 You can use all of the same solutions, with the exception of an actor type, which canot inherit from anything.

 ```swift
 actor MyActor {}